MPDL/rdmo-plugins-github/README.md

 * an [issue provider](https://rdmo.readthedocs.io/en/latest/plugins/index.html#issue-providers), which lets users push their tasks from RDMO to GitHub issues.
 * a [project import plugins](https://rdmo.readthedocs.io/en/latest/plugins/index.html#project-import-plugins), which can be used to import projects from (public or private)repos.
-* an export plugin for smp projects, which can be used to reuse their data and export it to (public or private) repos.
+* an export plugin, which can be used to export projects to (public or private) repos.
+For SMP projects, this plugin also provides other export choices that reuse project data (e.g. README, CITATION or LICENSE files).

 The plugin uses [OAUTH 2.0](https://oauth.net/2/), so that users use their respective accounts in both systems.